tekamolo/FormGeneratorExercice/README.md

 # FormGeneratorExercice
-Script to generate inherit modify fields to generate a form.
+Script to generate/inherit modify Form fields to generate a form.
+Data Hydration also possible.
 Script created for teaching purposes.